matbalez/lexe-wrapper/README.md

 - **Error handling** - clear error messages when credentials are invalid or missing
 - **Process lifecycle management** - clean startup and shutdown

-## Installation Methods
+## Advanced Usage

-### Install from Source
+### For Development from Source

-Since this package is not yet published to PyPI, install directly from source:
+If you want to contribute or modify the package:

 ```bash
 git clone https://github.com/lexe-app/lexe-wrapper.git
 cd lexe-wrapper
 pip install -e .
 ```

-*Note: PyPI publishing coming soon for simple `pip install lexe-wrapper` experience.*

 ## API Reference